 Fun fact.
 I’m a very small investor in the film Manchild, written and directed by Ryan Koo (the son of DIck Bilsborrow and Helen Koo at the University of North Carolina, both demographers).
 Manchild will be released on Netflix April 6, 2018.
 You can learn more about the film and the filmmaker here.

 Call for Papers.
 I am the section editor for the University of California Press’ new journal – Global Perspectives – please consider submitting your work.
 I am editing the section addressing Social Institutions, Organizations and Relations.
+The journal’s launch was just written up in the Global-e newsletter.
+You might want to read my recently published essay on how global perspectives can move social science beyond universalisms and internationalisms.

 Recent Talks, Quotes and Policy Briefs